Where am I? What is this place?

 How do you use a computer?

 Depending on the lighting situation I have enough vision to use my computer just like anyone else who isn’t legally blind.
-I do have a very large monitor and when necessary I use a screen-reader software called JAWS.
+I use a very large monitor (currently, a 27″ iMac) coupled with Apple’s VoiceOver screen-reading software when necessary.

 How do you use a camera?